ishwarimahaddev-cell/Ishwarimahaddev-cell/README.md

 ## About Me

 Write 3–5 sentences about yourself here.
 Include your course, your college, what you enjoy building, and one fun fact.
+I am a Polytechnic student learning Computer Engineering.
+I enjoy programming and building small projects using Python.
+I am also learning C, C++, Java, Git, and GitHub.
+My goal is to work in a top company in the future.
+I enjoy solving coding problems and learning new technologies.

 ---